Optometry Continuing Education 2026: CE Credits, Courses, Conferences, and Free Resources

 - Stay Up to Date: New research and tools are always coming out.
 CE helps optometrists learn about the latest in eye care, like advanced imaging and AI-powered tools that make diagnoses more accurate.

-- Follow the Rules: CE is required to keep a license and meet state or national rules.
-For example, starting in 2023, optometrists with a DEA license must take eight hours of CE on substance use disorders and how to treat them.
+- Follow the Rules: CE is required to maintain your license and comply with state and federal regulations.
+For example, optometrists with a DEA registration must complete eight hours of CE related to substance use disorders and treatment, so it’s important to build these courses into your CE plan.

 Continuing Education Accreditation

-The Association of Regulatory Boards of Optometry (ARBO) and the Council on Optometric Practitioner Education (COPE) are the two main organizations that regulate optometry CE.
+The Association of Regulatory Boards of Optometry (ARBO) and the Council on Optometric Practitioner Education (COPE) are the two main organizations that oversee optometry CE.
+ARBO helps establish education standards for optometrists, while COPE reviews and accredits in-person and online optometry CE courses.
+Together, they help ensure your CE hours are clinically relevant and recognized by state boards.

 - ARBO helps establish CE standards